Tourists feel the heat of tense Israeli-Turkish ties

 On Friday, Turkey -- a former strategic ally of Israel and once a hugely popular vacation spot for Israelis -- froze all military pacts with Israel, kicked out its ambassador and threatened legal sanctions after a United Nations report on the 2010 incident was issued.

-Israel has spurned Turkish demands to apologise for the killings, saying its commandos acted in self-defence after meeting violent resistance from pro-Palestinian activists in a flotilla challenging an Israeli naval blockade of Gaza, which is run by the Palestinian Islamist movement Hamas.
+Israel has spurned Turkish demands to apologize for the killings, saying its commandos acted in self-defense after meeting violent resistance from pro-Palestinian activists in a flotilla challenging an Israeli naval blockade of Gaza, which is run by the Palestinian Islamist movement Hamas.

-A Foreign Ministry spokesman in Jerusalem said the Israeli travellers were questioned individually and waited about 90 minutes before their passports were returned and they were released.
+A Foreign Ministry spokesman in Jerusalem said the Israeli travelers were questioned individually and waited about 90 minutes before their passports were returned and they were released.

 "We don't know what the questioning was about.
 We are looking for more details.
 We were told by the Turkish authorities that they were not familiar with the case," the spokesman said.